Geosciences, Pollution Prevention and Treatment

 Professional integration

-• prevention and treatment of waste and wastewater
+• waste and wastewater prevention and treatment

 • water resource management, water quality